Stanford University Supplemental Roommate Essay Guide and Examples

 For example:

-The Chopin-loving pianist might write an essay here that stays away from waxing effusively about how “alive” they feel when they play and how great Chopin was (because this is supposed to be about how great you are).
+Our bongo-playing student might write an essay here that stays away from waxing effusively about how “alive” they feel when they play.
 Instead, they can focus on:

-• What they do to keep piano in their life, on top of a busy high school schedule — ex: practice 15-minutes every morning, no matter what; and sign themselves up for yearly recitals so they have something to work toward;
+• What they do to keep bongo playing in their life on top of a busy high school schedule — ex: practice 15-minutes every morning, no matter what; and sign themselves up for orchestras and musical groups so they can showcase their talent with like-minded peers;

-• What they plan to do to keep piano going in college — ex: planning to bring their keyboard to their dorm; will be auditioning as a keyboard for campus bands and/or Classical music programs; and
+• What they plan to do to keep bongo playing going in college — ex: planning to bring their bongos to their dorm; will be auditioning for Stanford musical groups; and

-• It will all tend to demonstrate intellectual curiosity and drive
+• It will all tend to demonstrate intellectual curiosity and contribution

-The taco-Tuesday lover’s essay should stay away from talking about tacos themselves, and instead focus on:
+Our backpacking Boy Scout student should stay away from talking about the woods themselves, and instead focus on:

 • It will all tend to demonstrate contribution and intellectual curiosity

-The red lucky charm person should stay away from going on too long about Chinese culture itself, but instead focus on their particular relationship to it:
+Our karate student should refrain from writing too much about Japanese culture itself, but instead focus on their particular relationship to it:

-• How they wear all-red to take tests because it gives them a feeling of connection to their culture — and is also light-hearted and fun, helping them to relax on big test days;
+• How they practice karate because it gives them a feeling of connection to their culture — and can also be light-hearted and fun, helping them to destress;

-• How they convinced others at their school to join in, making test days more fun for many of their classmates;
+• How they convinced others at their school to join in, making stressful days more fun for many of their classmates;

 • How their grandmother loves that they’ve brought this traditional aspect forward in their lives, and it serves as a point of connection between generations;